-Try changing the burger and hot dog routine and grill nachos or polenta.
-Here’s a list of eight grilling recipes that will change the way you think about backyard grilling forever.
+Try changing the burger and hot dog routine and grill nachos or polenta instead.
+Then make grilled pineapple your go-to dessert.
+See our list of grilling recipes that will change the way you think about backyard grilling forever.

 When it’s cooked on the grill, this veggie becomes sweet, crispy, and infused with smoky goodness.
 All you have to do is cut the zucchini into ½” slices or planks and prep your grill for direct cooking over medium-high heat (about 400°F–450°F).
 Then, brush the planks with vegetable or olive oil and season them with salt and pepper.
 Cover the grill for 6–8 minutes, turning as needed, until dark grill marks appear.
 Grilled zucchini tastes great with grilled fish or on fresh summer salads.

 Grilling polenta makes it tender in the center and crisp on the outside.
 Simply brush slices of polenta with 2 tbsp of oil and add salt and pepper to taste.
 Use direct medium-high heat on the grill.
 Place your polenta slices on the grill and cover 8–10 minutes or until you see grill marks.
 Stack them with grilled portabella mushrooms and heirloom tomatoes and top with mozzarella and basil.
 Delicious!